 Before placing any herbs, make sure you have a towel under the person's arm ready to wrap after or an ace bandage.
 I’ve found if the person has the time to rest, wrapping with a towel is great if they can take the time.
 Now is a great time to apply Qi balm pain salve for increasing circulation and reducing inflammation.
 Gently massage in salve.

-After you place the leaves, you can quickly wrap it up with the towel and trap the heat in.
+After you place the leaves, you can quickly wrap it up with the towel and trap the heat in or place a heating pad around the towel.

 Alternatively you can wrap with an axe bandage.